bengwall/bengwall.github.io/_posts/2014-12-21-whats-new-in-angular-2.0.md

 	- Components will also cover other $scope functions such as watches and events
 	- Broadcast events will be more direct with the targeted children
-- EM6 modules will replace Angular modules j- qLite is going away because there is no need anymore.
+- EM6 modules will replace Angular modules
+- qLite is going away because there is no need anymore.
 DOM in the various browsers has advanced so much that there is no longer a need for the compatibility features provided by jqLite in the form of its DOM wrappers.
 Angular will now deal the the DOM directly which will improve preformance.
 - A new router will be introduced.

-In short, Angular 2.0 will stay familiar but is changes for two reasons
+In short, Angular 2.0 will stay familiar but is changing for two reasons:
 - Angular 2.0 is modernizing towards emerging standards in WebComponents and JavaScipt.
 - The team is questioning every aspect of Angular and, as a result, new designs are being implemented to make the framework more consistent and simple.